-07.02 Pursuant to the ACGME, Participating Sites should provide appropriate supervision of Residents in patient care activities and maintain a learning environment conducive to educating the Residents in the ACGME competency areas.
-Pursuant to its affiliation agreements with Participating Sites, the University expects Participating Sites to maintain high quality facilities offering the necessary care delivery services associated with that status and necessary for the operation of an effective and high-quality educational program.
-This includes safety and security measures for Residents appropriate to the Participating Sites and following the current Center for Disease Control and Prevention (CDC) recommendation for isolation and exposure to hazardous substances and conditions, including: infection prevention, radiation and safety practices to the extent recommended by those guidelines.
+Pursuant to the ACGME, Participating Sites should provide appropriate supervision of Residents in patient care activities and maintain a learning environment conducive to educating the Residents in the ACGME competency areas.
+Pursuant to its affiliation agreements with Participating Sites, the University expects Participating Sites to maintain high quality facilities offering the necessary care delivery services associated with that status and necessary for the operation of an effective and high-quality educational program This includes safety and security measures for Residents appropriate to the Participating Sites and following CDC recommendations for isolation and exposure to hazardous substances and conditions, including: infection prevention, radiation and safety practices.